eggman/UGUI-sdl/README.md

-exapmle of µGUI with SDL.
+example of µGUI with SDL.

 # How to build